VacsoLLC/frameworkTicketing/README.md

 git clone https://github.com/vacsollc/frameworkTicketing.git
 ```

-#### Generate enivorment variables
+#### Generate and update enivorment variables

 Creates random passwords and secrets for operation.
+Edit the file and update the DOMAIN_NAME and CERTBOT_EMAIL variables.

 Unix